elixir-desktop/desktop/guides/your_first_app.md

     end
     ```

-1. In `config.exs` ensure http is configured and the port is set to `0` so it's chosen automatically
+1. In your application configuration (by default in `config/dev.exs` and `config/runtime.exs)` ensure http is configured and the port is set to `0` so it's chosen automatically, as well as setting `server: true` so that your Phoenix Endpoint starts automatically (without having to explicitly call `mix phx.server`):

     ```elixir
     # Configures the endpoint